dont-fund-this/jam/.considerate.thirds/hope.md

 this is wrong
 very very wrong
-- the oatmeal, how to ride a pony
+- how to ride a pony

 - things you never try twice
 - the oatmeal